darkreactions/DRP/README.md

   - HowToCommitToTheGitRepo.txt	*-- Instructions for pairing an SSH Key with BitBucket.*
   - DRP_nginx	*-- The NGINX configuration.
 Move to /etc/nginx/sites-enabled/*
   - DRP_uwsgi	*-- The UWSGI configuration.
 Move to /etc/uwsgi/apps-enabled/*
-  - ChemAxonLicense.cxl	*-- A ChemAxon license file that should go in /<home>/.chemaxon/*
   - manage.py	*-- The Django management file -- leave it as it is.*

 1. **DRP/** *(The DRP App)*
-  - retrievalFunctions.py	*-- Contains functions for retrieving database entries.*
-  - database_construction.py	*-- "                    "  adding database entries.*
-  - models.py		*-- Contains all the Django models and some important accessors.*
+  - models/		*-- Contains all the Django models and some important accessors.*
-  - settings.py	*-- Contains settings for the database, admin emails, and more.*
+  - settings_example.py	*-- Contains example settings for the database; true settings are placed in settings.py (see setup.md).*
-  - urls.py		*-- Responsible for mapping a URL call to a function call.*
+  - urls/		*-- Responsible for mapping a URL call to a function call; see the django documentation for details.*
-  - data_config.py	*-- Sets the license file, some static directories, and more.*
-  - [more files].py	*-- The logging, email, and view helper functions (etc.).*

-  - research/		*-- Research files incorporated into the DRP scripts.*
+  - research/		*-- A folder for very experimental/highly unstable code.*
-  - management/	*-- Directory to add custom `python manage.py` commands.*
+  - management/	*-- Directory to add custom `python manage.py` commands- see the django documentation.*
-  - templatetags/	*-- Directory to add custom Django template tags.*
+  - templatetags/	*-- Directory to add custom Django template tags- see the django documentation.*
   - views/		*-- Directory of various views sorted into different files.*
-  - compound_calculations/
-  - migrations/		*-- South Migration Files -- don't modify manually.*
+  - migrations/		*-- South Migration Files; see South documentation for details.*
   - model_building/		*-- Scripts for building the model itself.*
   - recommendation/		*-- Scripts for calculating and storing recommendations.*
 2. **logs** *-- (Directory for the log files of worker processes.)*
-  - compound_calculations/ 	*-- The worker process logs for compound property calcs.*
-  - seed_recommend/		* -- logs for seed recommendations.*
 3. **templates** *(The HTML templates for Django Views.)*
 4. **research** *(Any "research" scripts that are still being explored.)*
 5. **static** *(Any static files for which Django can skip templating.)*